getify/Functional-Light-JS/ch3.md

 			fn( ...args.reverse() );
 ```

 Now we can reverse the order of the `ajax(..)` arguments, so that we can then partially apply from the right rather than the left.
-To restore the expected order, we'll then reverse the partially applied function:
+To restore the expected order, we'll then reverse the subsequent partially-applied function:

 ```js
 var cache = {};